sebastiancmanalo/cinesync/prd.md

 ---

 ## Key Features
-*Note: None of the following features have been implemented yet.
-All are in the planning or pre-development stage.*
+*Note: Some features are implemented, while others are in the planning or pre-development stage.*

-1. **Shared Lists**
+1. **Shared Lists** ✅ *Implemented*
    - Create and manage watchlists with one or more people
    - Permissions: owner, editor, viewer
+   - Members can leave watchlists at any time (self-removal)

 2. **Auto Metadata Fetching**
    - Automatically pull data (title, year, poster, runtime, description, streaming availability) from APIs like TMDb or JustWatch